-I feel like you’re a little bit more involved at first, and you’ve got to keep your head on a swivel a little bit more, but I find I adjusted fantastically and I’m just happy that I’ve accomplished so much defensively and I’m only going to get better, because that’s one of the things that I like to stress the most because one thing I learned at the University of Florida from Coach Brad Weitzel is offense can get you in the lineup, but defense keeps you in the lineup.
+I feel like you’re a little bit more involved at first and you’ve got to keep your head on a swivel a little bit more.
+I find I adjusted fantastically and I’m just happy that I’ve accomplished so much defensively and I’m only going to get better.
+That’s one of the things that I like to stress the most because one thing I learned at the University of Florida from Coach Brad Weitzel is offense can get you in the lineup, but defense keeps you in the lineup.

-MMO – To follow up with that, given the situation the Mets are in with the health of David Wright at third, if the Mets asked you to go back to third and take reps at the hot corner, would you feel comfortable transitioning back?
+MMO – To follow up with that, given the situation the Mets are in with the health of David Wright at third, if they asked you to go back to third, would you feel comfortable transitioning back?

-MMO – So having the familiar faces has to make the transition easier.
+MMO – Having the familiar faces has to make the transition easier.

-MMO – And when you were playing with Brooklyn did you get the chance to explore NYC much?
+MMO – When you were playing with Brooklyn did you get the chance to explore N.Y.C. much?
 What are your initial thoughts on the city?